BeeCSI-Microbiome/dada2_drake_workflow/README.md

 ## Dependencies

 Install R & Download R Studio.
-(Version used 3.6.3)
+(Version used for development: 3.6.3)

-In order to run this workflow, the following packages need to be installed in R Studio
+The following packages and versions were used to develop and test the worklow:

 1. `drake`		    (version 7.12.0)
 2. `DADA2`		    (version 1.14.1)